 Sexual anatomy that’s typically called female includes the vulva and internal reproductive organs like the uterus and ovaries

-What are the parts of the female external sexual anatomy?
+What are the external parts?

 The labia (lips) are folds of skin around your vaginal opening.
 The labia majora (outer lips) are usually fleshy and covered with pubic hair.
 The labia minora (inner lips) are inside your outer lips.
 They begin at your clitoris and end under the opening to your vagina.

 Labia can be short or long, wrinkled or smooth.
 Often one lip is longer than the other.
 They also vary in color from pink to brownish black.
 The color of your labia can change as you get older.
 Some people have larger outer lips than inner lips, and many have larger inner lips than outer lips.
 Both are sensitive, and swell when you're turned on.

 The tip of the clitoris (AKA glans) is located at the top of your vulva, where your inner lips meet.
 Everyone’s is a different size.
 It can be about as small a pea or as big as a thumb.
 The tip of the clitoris is covered by the clitoral hood.

 This is just the beginning of the clitoris though.
 It extends inside your body, back and down on both sides of the vagina.
 This part, called the shaft and crura (roots and legs), is about 5 inches long.

 Your clitoris is made of spongy tissue that becomes swollen when you're aroused (turned on).
 It has thousands of nerve endings — more than any other part of the human body.
 And it’s only purpose?
 To make you feel good.

 The urethral opening is the tiny hole that you pee out of, located just below your clitoris.